 The name Amdusias is of uncertain etymology.
 Its origins are obscured within the specialized tradition of Solomonic demonology.

-Like many names in the Ars Goetia, it is likely a construct, perhaps based on Hellenic, Hebrew, or Latin fragments, designed specifically for ritual use, rather than a name with a clear historical or linguistic root outside of the grimoires.
+Like many names in the Ars Goetia, it was probably created from parts of Hellenic, Hebrew, or Latin words for ritual use, rather than having a clear historical or linguistic origin outside the grimoires.

 The primary forms of the name that appear in the most influential texts are Amdusias, found in The Lesser Key of Solomon, and Amdukias, which appears in Johann Weyer’s 1563 catalogue Pseudomonarchia Daemonum.
 A third, less common variation, Ambuscias, is sometimes cited.

-The small differences between the two names often happen because they were written down in different languages and settings.
-Weyer’s book, which came out before the Lesser Key of Solomon, was frequently used as a reference for later lists of demons.
-This suggests that the name Amdukias might be the original or more ancient version.
+The slight differences between the names usually come from being recorded in different languages and contexts.
+Weyer’s book, published before the Lesser Key of Solomon, was often used as a source for later demon lists.
+This means Amdukias could be the original or older version of the name.

 How to Pronounce “Amdusias” in English